 India’s Nilakantha Somayaji (1444-1544) was the first to suggest a heliocentric solar system in his work named Tantrasangraha (Collection of Doctrines).
-Ironically, the first person in the Christian world to propose a helio-centric model (planets revolving around the sun) was a Catholic priest.
-Nicolaus Copernicus (1473- 1543) who had died even before another contrarian of the century, Giordano Bruno was born.
-The secret of Copernicus dying in bed and not on a stake was that he did not assume a revolutionary air.
+With intellectuals immersed in the worship of Vedas and eulogy of anthropomorphic Gods, very little attention was paid to such scientific trivialities;; Somayaji’s arguments lay submerged in chants and rituals.
+Ironically, the first person in the Western world to propose a helio-centric model (planets revolving around the sun) was a contemporary but unknown to Catholic priest Nicolaus Copernicus (1473- 1543) who had died even before another contrarian of the century, Giordano Bruno was born.
+The secret of Copernicus dying in bed and not on a burning stake was that he did not assume a revolutionary air.
 He completed his helio-centric dissertation by 1515, but arranged that it would only be published on his death-bed, with a caveat that Nicolaus himself did not believe in the theory.

 It was Galileo Galilee (1564-1642) who finally set the matter to rest by demonstrating with his newly invented telescope that the earth and all other planets moved around the sun.
 For this offence, he was put under house arrest for the rest of his life.
 Galileo escaped inquisition that would have led to torture and burning at the stake just because he was once a favourite consultant on astronomy to Pope Urban VIII.
-After much persuasion and trials than ran through two decades, Galileo was made to state that the book, Dialogue on the Great World Systems, Ptolemaic and Copernican (1632)was merely designed to show his skill in dialectics.
+After much persuasion and trials than ran through two decades, Galileo was made to state that his book, Dialogue on the Great World Systems, Ptolemaic and Copernican (1632) was merely designed to show his skill in dialectics.
 Galileo’s own defence was that he was a feeble old man of 69.
-The book, and that of Copernicus – (“Six Books Concerning the Revolutions of the Heavenly Orbs”) (were banned.
+The book, and that of Copernicus – (“Six Books Concerning the Revolutions of the Heavenly Orbs”) were banned by the Pope.
 However, the story of his findings and incarceration raised interest among scientists in the field of astronomy.

 Isaac Newton (1643-1727)